Contact Info

 - Use multiple platforms and trusted messengers to recruit for the event.

-- Language requests (including American Sign Language) should be coordinated and available for all COVID-19 community vaccination sites.
+- Language requests (including American Sign Language) should be coordinated and available for all community vaccination sites.

 - This includes spoken language interpreters for any focus communities.
 Ideally, spoken language interpreters would be available for the top three non-English languages in the region.